 For a truly, deeply local experience, make your way to this food stall inside the Rákóczi Market Hall in Budapest's District 8.
 Hiding in the back of the building is JóKrisz Lángos Sütöde, a mom-and-pop, standing-only eatery that specializes in lángos, a traditional, deep-fried Hungarian flatbread.

 JóKrisz's lángos is exactly as it should be: crispy, golden brown on the outside, and beautifully doughy and chewy inside.
 If unsure, get the classic version with sour cream and grated cheese toppings (€1.2).
-In addition to lángos, you should also try a couple of palacsinta, which are Hungarian crepes (€1).
+In addition to lángos, you should also try a couple of palacsinta - JóKrisz makes some of the finest of these simple-but-delicious Hungarian crepes (€1).
 I especially like the ones with jam, cinnamon sugar, and Nutella fillings.
-JóKrisz makes some of the finest of this simple-but-delicious staple in Budapest.

-JóKrisz Lángos Sütöde also serves breakfast food.
-I like to come here early in the mornings for the colorful cast of characters who flock here from the still mainly working-class neighborhood.
-In addition to the experience, the scrambled eggs with crisped-up sausages are worth the visit.
+I like to visit Jókrisz early in the mornings when the colorful cast of characters flock here from the still mainly working-class neighborhood.
+In addition to lángos, the scrambled eggs with crisped-up sausages are worth the visit.
 Specify how you want your eggs done, then pair it with a thick slice of bread.
 Prices are rock bottom: the equivalent of €4 will buy you a full breakfast.